joseamesquita/CapstoneProject/README.md

 </details>

 ### Minimum-Viable Product (To Be Completed)
-  * Capability to add, update, and remove courses (Full CRUD)
+  * Capability to add, update, and remove students (Full CRUD)
-  * Capability to add name and date enrolled
+  * Capability to add, update, and remove Programming Languages (Full CRUD)

 ### Specs